Who Deleted that Document?

 Many searches of the Microsoft 365 audit log are attempts to answer questions.
 A good example is to search the log to discover email deletion audit events to answer a question like “who deleted a specific message in a shared mailbox?”

 The equivalent question for SharePoint Online and OneDrive for Business is “who deleted that document?”
-You might not care too much about deletions in OneDrive for Business accounts because these are personal storage under the control of individual users; the same might not be true for SharePoint Online sites, especially the sites used by Microsoft Teams and Outlook Groups where the simplicity of the Microsoft 365 Groups membership model mandates that all members have equal access to group data.
+You might not care too much about deletions in OneDrive for Business accounts because these are personal storage under the control of individual users; the same might not be true for SharePoint Online deletions, especially in sites used by Microsoft Teams and Outlook Groups where the simplicity of the Microsoft 365 Groups membership model mandates that all members have equal access to group data.
 In a nutshell, any team or group member can delete any file in the site.

 SharePoint’s Deletion Process